anima-wg/brski-cloud/anima-brski-cloud.md

 ## YANG extension for Voucher based redirect {#redirected}

-{{RFC8366bis}} contains the two needed voucher extensions: est-domain and additional-configuration which are needed when a client is redirected to a local EST server.
+{{RFC8366bis}} contains the two needed voucher extensions: "est-domain" and "additional-configuration" which are needed when a client is redirected to a local EST server.

 # Protocol Operation